If you’re a content marketer in a boring niche, it can be difficult to drive lots of eyeballs to your content.

 My link on the Survivor Sucks forum received 21 comments within 48 hours, 13 comments and 17 shares in a Survivor-related Facebook group and a featured post on the Survivor Oz website.

-So what exactly is this method and how can you use it?
+So what exactly is this method for creating viral posts and how can you use it?

 Quite simply, The Datatainment Method is taking something that people care about (think TV shows and music) and mashing it up with a topic from your boring niche.